 Made In Fort Bend County

-Low cost of land & occupancy, proximity to Greater Houston, ease of mobility, & a talented labor pool, all make Fort Bend a desirable for industrial development.
+Low cost of land & occupancy, proximity to Greater Houston, ease of mobility, & a talented labor pool, all make Fort Bend a desirable location for industrial development.

 “Hudson Products chose to expand in Fort Bend to take advantage of the highly-skilled workforce & exceptional quality of life.”
 Dewayne Youngberg, Hudson Products